golemfactory/yagna-docs/requestor-tutorials/dapps/run-a-dapp.md

 [flash-tutorial-of-requestor-development](../flash-tutorial-of-requestor-development/)
 {% endcontent-ref %}

-Please also ensure you have `curl` installed on your system.
+Please also ensure you have `curl` available on your system.

 ```shell
 curl --version
 ```

+If not, please install it using the instructions appropriate for your system from: https://curl.se/download.html.

 ## Installation